Save the Date

 -

-This course is 100% online and will take approximately 6 hours to complete.
-This course begins on October 10, and participants have until February 9, 2026 to complete all required assignments and activities to receive CTLE credit.
+NOTE: This course is 100% online and will take approximately 3 hours to complete.
+This course begins on October 29, 2025, and participants have until November 5, 2025 to complete all required assignments and activities to receive CTLE credit.

 LHRIC Model Schools utilizes the Schoology Learning Management System.
 Upon registration, you will receive a welcome message from your instructor with information on how your course works, what you can expect, how to get help along the way, and steps you need to take to enroll.LHRIC Instructional Technology -